jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-4a.md

 - He supplies the rest with the produce of the labour of others.
 - Everyone lives by exchanging and the society grows into a commercial society.

-2 But when the division of labour first began, this power of exchanging was frequently very much clogged and embarrassed in its operations.
+{{< s v="2" >}} But when the division of labour first began, this power of exchanging was frequently very much clogged and embarrassed in its operations.

 Person X has more goods than he himself needs while Person Y has less.
 - X would be glad to dispose of, and Y would be glad to buy some of this excess.